monkeydunkey/Scrape_Rate_My_professor/Readme.md

   1. dataScrubber.py - This file contains the code that pulls data from ratemyprofessor.com and populates professors.csv and ratings.csv
   2. Ratings Analysis.ipynb - Ipython note that contains all the analysis.

+TODO :
+  1) Improve visualizations
+  2) Analyze - If stemming is required
+  3) Perform LDA latent Dirichlet Allocation on the comments

 License MIT